-These Chocolate Chunk Peanut Butter Cup Cookies are soft, chewy, and loaded with chocolate chunks and mini peanut butter cups.
+These Chocolate Chip Peanut Butter Cup Cookies are soft, chewy, and loaded with chocolate chunks and mini peanut butter cups.
 The dough comes together quickly and is an easy dessert that is sure to impress every chocolate and peanut butter lover!

 It’s been far too long since I’ve shared a cookie recipe with you (ok, I did share these gingersnap ones in December), but besides that, I think I’m due for another one.

 And this recipe just so happens to involve two of my favorites: chocolate and peanut butter.
 Because, you know, that’s pretty much the best combination ever.